JuliaMath/Roots.jl/docs/src/roots.md

 absolute tolerance might be `sqrt(eps())`, or about `1e-8`, essentially the one made in SciPy.

-Though this tolerance won't be able to work really large values:
+Though this tolerance won't be able to work for really large values:

 ```
 julia> find_zero(x -> sqrt(eps()) - eps(x), (0,Inf))